darkwizz/jbad-project/Readme.md

 #### Version 0.5 (in progress)

 * having a weather JSON DB implement a data access on **model server**;
-* remove all mock data and
+* remove all mock data and prepare a reacher API for data requests - get current weather and get weather for date range;

 #### Version 0.4